jncano/vpc/errors.md

 ## duplicate_error
 **Message**: The input provided already exists.

-The resource you've specified already exists.
+The resource specified in the request already exists.
+Select another value.
+The input provided already exists.

 ## floating_ip_in_use
 **Message**: The floating IP is in use.